In-depth reviews

 Mercedes is embracing the electric future, with plans to introduce an EV in every segment by 2025, before transitioning to an electric-only brand by the end of the decade.
 To usher in the zero-emissions era, the company has launched what it believes is the ultimate luxury EV: the completely new, designed-from-the-ground-up EQS.

-The EQS’ arch rival is the BMW i7, which we named the Best Luxury Electric Car for 2023 and surpasses the Merc in a few key areas for a luxury limousine.
-The Tesla Model S saloon is another competitor because of its similar focus on range and technology, though it isn’t as luxurious as the EQS.
+Not to be confused with the similar-sounding Mercedes EQS SUV, the rivals the saloon-bodied BMW i7 – which we named the Best Luxury Electric Car for 2023.
+The Tesla Model S saloon is another competitor because of its similar focus on range and technology, although it isn’t as luxurious as the EQS.
 The Audi e-tron GT and Porsche Taycan are also flagship electric saloons, and certain versions can be just as expensive as the EQS, but they’re both smaller and sportier than the Mercedes.

 There are two versions available in the UK: the ‘entry-level’ EQS 450+ gets a single 324bhp electric motor powering the rear wheels only.
 Then there's the EQS 53 4MATIC+, cooked up by the AMG performance division, with two electric motors (one on each axle) producing 751bhp and 1,020Nm; we’ve reviewed it separately here.
 There's also a non-AMG EQS 580 4MATIC that produces 516bhp, but it's not available to UK buyers.